Want to grow your email list like crazy?

 Hustle is a relatively new email list-building plugin that includes popups, slide-ins, and embeddable forms.
 It’s sensibly designed and will have you growing your newsletter in no time.

 As a flexible form creator, this plugin can be used for giveaways, site-wide notices, and exit popups.
 And it’s easy to do it all in style.

 The templates that come included in Hustle have great modern designs that don’t need any aesthetic improvements.
 It’s enough to swap out the text and images to create a form that will work well for your WordPress site.
 That said, the form customization options are really nice and include settings for fonts, colors, and spacing.

 The Hustle popup plugin includes the standard variety of targeting options and also includes a neat scheduling tool.
 If you’re running a time-sensitive offer, you can schedule a popup to display only on certain days or times.
 You can even schedule popups to display recurring on certain days of the week.

 Hustle integrates with most email services, so you won’t have to worry about missing yours.
 It works with Aweber, ActiveCampaign, MailerLite, GetResponse, Hubspot, Constant Contact, InfusionSoft, SendinBlue, and more.

 After reading about these plugins, you’ve learned which features are common and which are unique.

 Options such as form customization and basic page targeting can be found despite some plugins working better than others.

-MailOptin gets my top recommendation because it has all the features you need, and the premium version is reasonably priced.
+MailOptin gets a top recommendation because it has all the features you need, and the premium version is reasonably priced.
 Additionally, it includes A/B testing, which a lot of plugins don’t have yet.

 If you want a quick and beautiful solution, consider the Popup Maker plugin, which is underrated in my opinion.